ph1p/ikea-led-obegraensad/README.md

 - Wifi Control
 - Web-GUI
 - Load an image
-- Switch mode by pressing the button
+- Switch plugin by pressing the button
+- Plugins
-- Modes
+  - Draw
   - Game of life
   - Breakout
   - Snake